 2. Home Values

-A door knocking strategy that focuses on a home’s value is one of the most common, since an agent’s revenue is based on sale price.
+A door knocking strategy that focuses on a home’s value is one of the most common since an agent’s revenue is based on sale price.
 This strategy may be most effective by itself or in combination with the school district strategy, depending on the neighborhood.
 Regardless of the specific implementation, a strategy based on home values requires you to be highly familiar with the average sale prices as well as the sale prices of specific homes in that neighborhood.

 3. Selling History

-Selling history is another common focus for door knocking strategies.
+Selling history is another common focus for door-knocking strategies.
 A high sale price indicates that the house is likely to sell for a premium in the future, all other factors being equal.
 This likelihood makes a sale attractive to both the homeowner and agent.
-However, it can be difficult to get a firm idea of such a home’s true value if it repeatedly sells over short period of time.
+However, it can be difficult to get a firm idea of such a home’s true value if it repeatedly sells over a short period of time.
 This strategy may be less effective, so you’ll typically use it only when the school district method doesn’t make sense.

-Many other factors can also form the basis of a door knocking strategy.
+Many other factors can also form the basis of a door-knocking strategy.
 These often include the proximity of various amenities such as emergency services, small businesses, parks and other municipal facilities.
 A house that’s located within walking distance of these features can allow residents to engage in daily activities, although it could also attract undesired foot traffic.
-These factors can be important considerations when looking for the right neighborhood to use for your door knocking strategy.
+These factors can be important considerations when looking for the right neighborhood to use for your door-knocking strategy.

 Door knocking has a number of best practices that can increase your chances of success, just like any other real estate prospecting process.
 These practices generally address the fact that door knocking can be highly invasive to residents, who are typically suspicious of door-to-door salespeople.
-It’s therefore critical for them not perceive you as an annoying door-to-door salesperson.
+It’s therefore critical for them not to perceive you as an annoying door-to-door salesperson.

 1. Leave something behind

 You should always leave something behind like real estate door hangers when you knock on a door, just to remind them of who you are.
-The person who answers the door may not be a decision maker for the household, so you need to make sure you have enough items with your information for both the person answering the door and the decision maker if possible.
-You should at least provide decision makers with realtor door hangers or your business card, along with a small gift like a bottle opener or key chain.
+The person who answers the door may not be a decision-maker for the household, so you need to make sure you have enough items with your information for both the person answering the door and the decision-maker if possible.
+You should at least provide decision-makers with realtor door hangers or your business card, along with a small gift like a bottle opener or key chain.

-In some households, the person answering the door acts as a gatekeeper for the decision maker.
-In these cases, it might be worthwhile to reward the gatekeeper to get closer to the decision maker.
+In some households, the person answering the door acts as a gatekeeper for the decision-maker.
+In these cases, it might be worthwhile to reward the gatekeeper to get closer to the decision-maker.
 These roles can be difficult to determine at first glance, which creates a challenge for this aspect of door-knocking.

 2. Research the neighborhood